aadarshkumaran/animefusion/README.md

 ## Getting Started

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Click [Here](animefusion.vercel.app) with your browser to see the result.